Syrian Social Nationalist Party: Foundation and early years

-When the Arabs lost the war in 1948, Saadeh propelled the Party into a fully confrontational stance: He deemed Arabism as a purely rhetorical gimmick, condemned the incompetence and hypocrisy of the Arab leaders, and asserted that the creation of the State of Israel and the expulsion of the Palestinians was the direct result of this incompetence.

-On 4 July 1949, a year after the declaration of the establishment of the state of Israel and the 1948 Palestinian exodus (the Nakba), and a response to a series of aggressions perpetrated by the Kataeb-backed Lebanese government, the SSNP attempted its first revolution.
-Following a violent crackdown by government forces, Saadeh traveled to Damascus to meet with Husni al-Za'im in an attempt to obtain his support.
+On 4 July 1949, a year after the declaration of the establishment of the state of Israel and the 1948 Palestinian expulsion and flight (the Nakba), and a response to a series of aggressions perpetrated by the Kataeb-backed Lebanese government, the SSNP attempted its first revolution.

+Following a violent crackdown by government forces, Saadeh travelled to Damascus to meet with Husni al-Za'im in an attempt to obtain his support for the revolution.
 A decision was taken by King Farouk, Riad el Solh and Husni al-Za'im to eliminate Antoun Saadeh, under the patronage of British Intelligence and the Mossad.
 As a result, Al-Za'im handed Saadeh over to Lebanese authorities, who had him executed on 8 July 1949.
 It was the shortest and most secretive trial given to a political offender.

+Saadeh's wife Juliette Elmir and their daughters were also handed over and were imprisoned at the Greek Orthodox Our Lady of Saidnaya Monastery.
+Shortly after her husband's death, Elmir was appointed al-Amina al-ula (First Keeper or First Trustee) of the SSNP and her home became the SSNP's headquarters under the leadership of George Abd Messih.
+The SSNP allowed women to participate in activism and politics, setting a trend for the social norms for women in politics in the Levant.

 SSNP in Lebanon

 From confrontation to accommodation

 After Saadeh was executed and its high-ranking leaders were arrested, the party remained underground until 1958 when it sided with the pro-Western president Camille Chamoun against the Arab nationalist rebels.
-This occurred right after the Party was accused of having plotted the assassination of Adnan al-Malki, a left-leaning Baath Party army officer in Syria, and after Party members had fled to Beirut.
-The Party at that time still viewed the Soviet Union with contempt, and opposed the Arab Nationalist current of Nasser, while retaining its commitment to Syrian Nationalism.
-Indeed, the idea of having Greater Syria subsumed under the creed of Arab Nationalism founded on the Arabic language, Arab and Islamic culture was abhorred by the SSNP, which retained its profound belief in Syrian social and anthropological historicism, namely the process of national and social association that characterizes the Fertile Crescent and that differentiates it from the Arabian Peninsula or North Africa.

-1961 coup d'etat
+1961 coup d'état

 On the last day of 1961, two SSNP members, company commanders in the Lebanese army, led an unsuccessful attempted lightning coup against Fouad Chehab, supported by some 200 civilian SSNP members.
 In the scholarly literature, the coup has been explained as stemming from the party's ideological preference for violence ("bullets over ballots"), its frustration at exclusion from the Lebanese state, and both political and military criticism of the rule of Fouad Chehab.

 Advisors of Chehab who allegedly witnessed armed SSNP partisans gathering around the central areas of Beirut rushed to the presidential palace to inform Chehab of the insurrection.
 This resulted in a renewed proscription and the imprisonment and/or execution of many SSNP leaders.
 Most of the party's known activists remained in prison or exile until a general amnesty in 1969.
 In 1969, the party re-aligned towards Arab nationalism.